"Flagship of the San Juans" of 1886

 A Peek Inside

 On that summer day, we stepped inside to have a look around.
 The hotel had recently undergone major renovations.
-The lobby, with its split staircase, looked pretty swanky.
-Swanky at least, for a town of only about 1,000.

-We put The Beaumont on our list, for a future trip.
+We put the Beaumont on our list for a future trip.

 Beaumont Hotel & Spa in 2019